Intel vs AMD: processors highlighted

 High-end: Intel Core i7 vs AMD Ryzen 7

 An Intel Core i7 or AMD Ryzen 7 processor is suitable for creative professionals, enthusiastic gamers, and anyone who uses their computer intensively.
 These powerful processors belong to the high-end segment.
 The i7 processors have fewer cores and threads, but a higher clock speed than the Ryzen 7.
-This is especially useful when you work a lot in one application, like a game.
-The AMD Ryzen 7 is better for multitasking, like when you're video editing.
+This is especially useful when you often use one application, like a game.
+The AMD Ryzen 7 is better for multitasking, like when you edit a video.

 Pro: Intel Core i9 vs AMD Ryzen 9